 The state's utilities pay production incentives to qualified solar-generating customers (including Community Solar participants) within their service territories and earn a tax credit equal to the cost of the payments.
 The tax credit that the utility may claim cannot exceed the greater of $100,000 or 0.5% of the utility's taxable power sales.
 The incentive amount paid by a utility on behalf of the State may be proportionally reduced if requests for incentive payments exceed the tax credit cap available to that utility.
-Seattle City Light expects to reach its tax credit cap some time in 2016 or 2017.
+Seattle City Light will reach its tax credit cap in 2016.
 Without a change in the State law, incentive payments to all solar customers within City Light territory could be reduced for the duration of the program.
 A final decision on what will happen when we reach our cap has not been determined yet as we are in the process of reviewing different options at this time.

 Do I have a good site?